luisfnqoliveira/cs447-1/syllabus.md

 This includes the sharing of materials, past materials, materials from other sections of this class.
 The only exception is if **you** wrote the material (because you are repeating the class).

+Any use of material that is not your own constitutes as collaboration, which informally is considered cheating, and is then a violation of this policy.
+Cheating will earn you a 0 on the assignment/exam on the first offense.
+You will **fail the course** on the second offense.

+If you have any doubts about what is "cheating", ask the instructor for clarification before you do it.
+The instructor will make the final determination of what is considered cheating.

 You are generally allowed to talk about projects and share insight (and you should!)
 You cannot write any part of another student's assignment or review another student's logic design.

+## Conduct Policy

 ## Late/Early Policy